 Primary Goal of Level

-The goal of Level 1 of the Pull-Up Program is to complete 3 sets of 8 reps of Body Rows at an angle of 45 degrees.
+The goal of Level 1 of the Pull-Up Program is to complete 3 sets of 8 reps of Body Rows at 45 degrees angle.
 If you are already capable of this, please move to the next level.

 In addition to the primary goal, we are also focusing on developing the following attributes.
 These attributes will help with our overall goal of pull-up development.